timpreza/CSF-Solver/README.md

 # CSF-Solver
 ### NOTICE: Major bug has been discovered; program does not output correct results.
-Refer to Alpha version for a stable version
+Refer to Alpha version for a stable version (version does not loop)

 Coded in C++, this program will find the following for concurrent system of forces:
   - Resultant and magnitude